Category Archives: safety in mexico

 Sometimes these airlines show up on travel sites like expedia.com, but it’s a good idea to check their websites directly.
 And of course other airlines fly within Mexico, including all the big international ones.
 But, like for that overnight bus ride, ALWAYS compare with Mexico’s domestic companies:

-Aeromexico is a major airline with destinations all over the world, so it may not have the cheapest prices, but it’s worth a look.
+Aeromexico is a major airline with destinations all over the world, so it may not have the cheapest prices, but it’s worth checking first.
+It’s partnered with Delta Airlines (among others), so checking the Delta website is a good idea too.

-Interjet is an inexpensive option for all the major cities in Mexico and nine in the U.S., and it also has regular flights to Cuba and several destinations in Central America.
+Interjet is an inexpensive option for all the major cities in Mexico and nine in the U.S., and it has regular flights to Cuba and several destinations in Central America.

-I have mixed feelings about Volaris.
-Their flights are typically the cheapest, especially during their regular promotions.
-They have more destinations than Interjet, including lots of cities in the U.S.
+Volaris was my last choice for a long time (now Interjet has that lucky spot).
+It has all the usual problems that plague discount airlines like disorganization and unprofessionalism.
+Their flights are typically the cheapest, however, especially during their promotions.
+They also have more destinations than Interjet, including lots of cities in the U.S.

-I’ve flown with Volaris many times and while usually everything is fine, the company is clearly disorganized and sometimes unprofessional: Big delays are common, they send you way too many emails after you buy tickets (in Spanish, which has confused a few of my English-speaking friends who wondered what all the notices were about), they do everything they can to add extra charges to your flight, and you can’t trust any information you get from their call center.
-But hey, their flights are really cheap, and I have no complaints about the courtesy of their flight attendants and staff, other than that one rude manager in Cancun…
+I’ve flown with Volaris many times and usually everything is fine, although delays are common, they send you way too many emails after you buy tickets (in Spanish, which has confused a few of my English-speaking friends who wondered what all the notices were about), they do everything they can to add extra charges to your flight, and you can’t trust any information you get from their call center.

-VivaAerobus has fewer destinations to Mexico and the U.S. than Interjet or Volaris, but their prices can be incredibly low.
+VivaAerobus has fewer destinations to Mexico and the U.S. than Interjet or Volaris, but their prices can be similarly low.
+They have a terrible reputation in Mexico for similar reasons as my complaints about Interjet and Volaris.
+I’ve flown with them a few times and had no problems.

 Always check-in online and print your boarding pass yourself to avoid long lines at the airport.
 This is especially true for major holidays, like Christmas, New Year’s, Semana Santa (the week before Easter when everyone is off work), and the last two weeks in July.